ballerina-attic/module-ballerinax-jira/jira7/Package.md

 # Package Overview

-The JIRA connector allows you to work with projects, user accounts, view and update issues through the JIRA REST API.
+The JIRA connector allows you to view, create, update, and delete projects, project categories, project components, user accounts, and issues through the JIRA REST API.
 It handles basic authentication.

 **JIRA Project Operations**